Explorations in Forensics

 Program: Forensic Science is defined as the application of science to matters of or pertaining to the law.
 This program includes a variety of scientific disciplines including Biology, Chemistry, Physics, Biochemistry, Earth Science, and other applied sciences.
 It will explore the various disciplines that fall under the umbrella of Forensic Science.
 It will complement the students' science curriculum in high school and challenge them to think, investigate, and solve problems.
 This workshop can serve to help students to decide if they are interested in taking forensics in high school.
 The focus of the five days concentrates upon the development of skills and techniques that will be utilized to process a mock crime scene(s) as the culmination of a week full of hard work, learning, and fun.

 Participant & Application Requirements: Students should be interested in science, inquisitive, and looking to have fun while seeing first-hand how many of the principles they learn in their science classes everyday are used to help solve crimes and uphold the law.
-Students should submit a complete application by March 30, 2018.
-Two letters of recommendation should be sent from teachers (forms included with application).
-Also, include your high school transcript and most recent report card.
-Participants are selected based on a solid academic record and strong letters of recommendation.
+Students should submit a complete application (application form, 2 letters of recommendation, essays, trancript and most recent report card) by April 1, 2019.
+Participants are selected based on a solid academic record, strong letters of recommendation and essays.
 We will accept a maximum of 24 students.
 No money is due at the time of application.

 Activities: The program will start with an introduction to forensics science and lead to a mock crime scene investigation.
 The investigations throughout the 5 days will be interactive, hands on and will be building on prior knowledge.
 We will also see how forensic science was used to solve noteworthy criminal cases in history.